jrdngr/pngme_book/src/chapter_1.md

 ## Assignment
 Using the [PNG file structure spec](http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html), implement chunk types.
 Don't worry about implementing any specific chunk types.
 You only need to store a valid PNG chunk type.
+You're not implementing the full chunk object either.
+We'll do that in the next chapter.
+This is just the 4 byte chunk type described in section `3.3` of the link above.

 ## Requirements